 Salmon play a critical ecological role throughout their life-cycle: from the streams where they hatch, to estuaries, to the open ocean, and back to their native streams where they spawn and die.
 And they are vital to the commercial and cultural lives of the communities that depend upon them.

 Salmon thrive in Alaska, northern British Columbia and Russia’s Kamchatka Peninsula.
 In these regions, great migrations of wild salmon still return to the rivers each year to spawn.

-We are working with partners across the North Pacific to ensure that these salmon ecosystems remain healthy.
+From 2001 to 2017, the Moore Foundation awarded grants to support work with partners across the North Pacific to ensure that these salmon ecosystems remain healthy.

 Specific strategies include the following: